DID YOU KNOW?

-Ancestry believes that about half of the US population – with an ancestor living in or moving through the Mid-Atlantic region between 1680 and 1780 – had at least one Quaker ancestor!
+Ancestry believes that about half of the US population has at least one Quaker ancestor – if they had an ancestor living in or moving through the Mid-Atlantic region between 1680 and 1780!
 Finding a Quaker ancestor in your family tree may blow open multiple brick walls.

 PROFILE OF A QUAKER – Finding a Friend in Colonial America Beginner